GoogleCloudPlatform/pubsec-declarative-toolkit/docs/landing-zone-v2/README.md

 ## <a name='Implementation'></a>Implementation

 You may want to look at the [documentation](https://github.com/ssc-spc-ccoe-cei/gcp-documentation) published by **Shared Services Canada**, providing a good level of details on how they have implemented this landing zone solution to host workloads from any of the 43 departments of the Government of Canada.

 ## <a name='Organization'></a>Organization

 This Landing Zone v2 assumes that the different required environments known as Experimentation, Development, PreProduction and Production are all instantiated with their own landing zone.
 This can be achieved with a single GCP organization and multiple landing zone folders representing the environments OR by using multiple GCP organizations.

 ## <a name='SingleGCPorganization'></a>Single GCP organization

+This pattern will be ideal for most use-cases and isolation between enviornments is achieved through folder structures.

+In this example a Landing Zone is deployed per environment.

 ![img](img/single-org.png)

 ## <a name='MultipleGCPorganizations'></a>Multiple GCP organizations

+This pattern is ideal for Departments who need a higher degree of isolation between environments by using Google Cloud Organizations as the environment boundary vs using folders.

+Additional details about using multiple organizations can be found [here](https://cloud.google.com/resource-manager/docs/managing-multiple-orgs).

 ![img](img/multi-org.png)

 ## <a name="folderStructure"></a>Folder Structure Per Environment (Dev, Preprod, Prod)

+A deployed Landing Zone contains two sections the Core Landing Zone and the Client Landing Zone.
+Together they will deploy a structure that matches the diagram below.

 ![img](img/folder-structure.png)

-### Core Landing Zone Folders
+### Core Landing Zone

+This is made up of two pacakges `core-landing-zone` and `gatekeeper-policies`.
+This section provides the core of the landing zone functionality with Logging, Org Policies, and Shared Infrastructure like DNS and a Shared VPC (coming soon) as well as compliance enforcement in Config Controller.

+This can be deployed once or multiple times per organization as highlighted in the diagrams below.

 | Folder | Usage |
 | --- | --- |